 - How do I publish a document?

-- How does document check-in and check-out work?
+- How do document check-in and check-out work?

 - How does the Approval process work?